How to Start Seeds Indoors

 Planning the Garden

-January and February are when I start mapping out my garden and reflecting on the previous year’s successes and failures.
+December and January are when I start mapping out my garden and reflecting on the previous year’s successes and failures.
 I use a combination of raised beds, in-ground beds, and containers to maximize all the space available in the yard.

 I also implement companion planting and trap crops to deter pests.
 One of my favorite books to reference during the planning stage is The Organic Gardener’s Handbook of Natural Pest and Disease Control.
 They discuss how to develop and maintain a balanced ecosystem with organic pest and disease management.